 With a natural gas vehicle, you can at once reduce:

-A natural gas vehicle has the same kilometre range as a diesel-powered car, costs about the same and takes the same amount of time to be refueled – for half the price at more than 160 gas stations in Austria.
+A natural gas vehicle has the same kilometre range as a diesel-powered car, costs about the same and takes the same amount of time to be refueled – for half the price at around 160 gas stations in Austria.
 (Gas station overview – Available in German only)

 So there are enough reasons to switch to a natural gas vehicle right now.